digitalpulsebe/craft-friendly-captcha/README.md

 ## Requirements

-This plugin requires Craft CMS 3.0 or Craft CMS 4.0 or later.
+This plugin requires Craft CMS 3, 4 or 5

 ## Installation